Flairings/Mitigator/README.md

 # NOTE: This does not fully prevent DDoS attacks. do not come whining to me when your server gets slammed

-requirements;
+``
+requirements
+``

-apt install net-tools
+- apt install net-tools

-pip install -r requirements.txt
+- pip install -r requirements.txt

 ``
 Capture
 ``